codedit334/RoR_Group_Project/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [Catalog of my things] <a name="about-project"></a>
+# 📖 [Recipe-App] <a name="about-project"></a>

-**[Catalog of my things]** Blog App is a web application that allows users to create, read, update, and delete blog posts.
-Users can sign up for an account, create new blog posts, and edit or delete their existing posts.
+**[Recipe-App]** Recipe is a web application that allows users to create, read, update, and delete owned foods, recipes, and shopping lists.
+Users can sign up for an account to use the app.

 ## 🛠 Built With <a name="built-with"></a>